 Liability Protection Unaffected

-Treatment by the IRS as a disregarded entity has no impact on the limited liability protection offered by an LLC.
+Regardless of how an LLC is taxed, the liability protection offered by an LLC is unchanged.
 The LLC protects the owner’s personal assets from the debts and obligations of the company as long as the owner maintains an account of business income and expenses separate from personal accounts.
 Any personal assets used as collateral for business loans are not protected.

 A single-member LLC can elect to change its tax classification to be treated as a corporation, even if the actual business structure remains the same.
 The addition of another member for the LLC will also result in changing the tax treatment from sole proprietorship to partnership.
 Tax repercussions from changing the tax status can be complicated, depending on the company’s specific situation, making the advice of an accountant highly valuable.